allanbantilan/Task-It/README.md

 # TaskIt

 **TaskIt** is a robust task management system designed to help you organize and prioritize your tasks with ease.
-Whether you are managing personal goals or professional projects, TaskMaster provides a user-friendly interface and powerful features to enhance your productivity.
+Whether you are managing personal goals or professional projects.
+It is built using a powerful tech stack that includes:

+- **HTML**: For structuring the content of the application.
+- **Tailwind CSS**: For styling and creating a responsive design.
+- **JavaScript**: For interactivity and dynamic features.
+- **PHP**: For server-side scripting and managing database interactions.

 ## Features